koushik1124/Text-Naturalization-Engine/README.md

 6️⃣ Run the frontend

-Open:
+Open the following file in your browser:

 frontend/index.html

-in your browser.

 📌 API Usage Example
+Endpoint

-Endpoint: POST /humanize
+POST /humanize

-Request:
+Request
 {
   "text": "This is an AI generated paragraph that sounds very generic and robotic.", "tone": "casual"
 }

-Response:
+Response
 {
   "humanized_text": "So you want to know about this AI-generated paragraph.
 It feels generic and robotic, lacking any real personality or natural flow."
 }